maria-neto/devops-23-24-JPE-1231842/CA1/README.md

 ### Subversion
 Subversion (SVN) is a centralized version control system frequently used to manage and track changes to files in software development projects.
-SVN uses a central server to store all the files and enables team members to check out files from the server, make changes and then commit them back to the server.
+SVN uses a central server to store all the files and allows team members to check out files from the server, make changes and then commit them back to the server.

 ### Differences between Git and Subversion